lizgehret/q2-hello-world2/README.md

 If you're in a conda environment, deactivate it by running `conda deactivate`.

-Then, follow the install instructions below, based on your machine's architecture.
+Then, follow the install instructions below, based on your machine's architecture:

 <details>
 <summary><strong>Apple Silicon (M1/M2/M3/M4 etc)</strong></summary>

 Start by creating a new conda environment: